 Wetlands provide for natural flood attenuation during storm events and, as such, it is important to maintain the hydrologic function of wetlands to assist in minimizing flooding impacts downstream.
 Development setbacks from wetlands are required for many of the same reasons as those for valleylands.
 In addition to providing a buffer to the natural feature and its functions, the setback also assists in maintaining the hydrologic regime adjacent to the wetland, helps to minimize the potential for contamination of the ground water and surface water and provides lands for activities such as nesting, resting, feeding and shelter for wetland species.
-Setbacks from wetlands need to be of sufficient size to protect the hydrologic function of the wetland and the Critical Function Zone, which is defined as the non-wetland area within which biophysical features or attributes directly related to the wetland occur (How Much Habitat is Enough?
+Setbacks from wetlands and the Critical Function Zone, which is defined as the non-wetland area within which biophysical features or attributes directly related to the wetland occur (How Much Habitat is Enough?
 A Framework for Guiding Habitat Rehabilitation in Great Lakes Areas of Concern, Second Edition, Environment Canada, 2004).